Oliver’s Army Assistance and Therapy Dogs is a Registered Scottish Charity SC048628

 • Everyone is required to provide evidence that a qualified veterinarian has cleared their dog for working and is in good physical condition.

-• Dogs should have completed and passed the Kennel Club Scheme before working towards our Public Access Assessment.
+• Dogs should have completed and passed the Gold Kennel Club Scheme before working towards our Public Access Assessment.

 Therapy Dogs